-Subrecipient shall share the responsibility of facilitating high-quality and interactive work-readiness workshops and/or webinars to youth.
+Subrecipient shall facilitate high-quality and interactive work-readiness workshops and/or webinars to youth.

 Ongoing Staff Development and Cross-Training

 The Subrecipient shall ensure staff participates in ongoing staff development and workgroups to discuss the shared design of services, action planning, and analysis of progress.